-Sadly, the physical diseases that cause dementia – like Alzheimer’s disease – can take all of this away by damaging these cells and the connections between them.
+Sadly, the physical diseases that cause dementia – like Alzheimer’s disease – can take all of this away.

 If that’s news to you, you’re not alone.
 Only a third of people in the UK realise that it’s possible to reduce their dementia risk.

 But when you can’t see your brain, how do know if or how you should be doing more to protect it?

 Our Chief Medical Officer, Prof Jon Schott, says the ways to help keep your brain healthy can be broken down into three groups – things you do to look after your heart, stay mentally sharp, and maintain connections with loved ones and the world around you.